-I recommend trying a variety of their dumplings, steamed pork buns, glutinous rice wrap and Cheung Fun, which all hit the spot!
+We recommend trying a variety of their dumplings, steamed pork buns, glutinous rice wrap and Cheung Fun, which all hit the spot!
 If you have space, they also have a good selection of other Chinese dishes including rice and noodle dishes, vegetables and classics including Mapo tofu.

 However, please be aware that they do not take reservations and as a popular spot, there can often be a 15-30 minute queue.
-As they are open between 12pm to 5pm and 6pm to 10pm, my recommendation is to get there a bit early - at around 11:45am or 5:45pm - to skip the queue.
+As they are open between 12pm to 5pm and 6pm to 10pm, our recommendation is to get there a bit early - at around 11:45am or 5:45pm - to skip the queue.

 4. My Neighbours The Dumplings (Clapton and Victoria Park)

 My Neighbours The Dumplings are a pair of delicious, family-run dim sum restaurants in East London which fuse dim sum tradition with innovation.

 Their dim sum dishes are focused on dumplings and we would strongly recommend trying their delicious Siu Mai dumplings containing pork, prawn and roe as well as Har Gau prawn dumplings.
 With their handcrafted dumplings, they've done a great job of transforming simple, homely recipes into gourmet delicacies.

 Away from dim sum, they also offer some Chinese classics including Mapo tofu and crispy pork belly both which taste great.
 If you have space, we would recommend trying their smacked cucumber salad.